bhauman/clojure-mcp/CONFIG.md

 # Clojure-MCP Configuration

-While the initial alpha-release of clojure-mcp might have required rolling your own custom MCP server, recent releases allow for much more configuration to be done via a configuration file.
+If you want to tweak the operation of clojure-mcp but do not want to customize your own server, you can now control most settings via a configuration file.

 The default location for the configuration file is `.clojure-mcp/config.edn`.
-This, of course, can be configured as well.
+This, of course, is also configurable.

 ## Core Configuration

-These basic settings globally affect how clojure-mcp interacts with your local system.
+These basic settings affect how clojure-mcp interacts with your local system.

 #### `:allowed-directories`
 Controls which directories the MCP tools can access for security.
 Paths can be relative (resolved from project root) or absolute.